Kernel Data Recovery Blog

 SharePoint permissions, on the other hand, are used to control who can access what content on a SharePoint site.
 The site owner or administrator can assign these permissions and determine which users have read, write, or edit access to the site content.
 SharePoint permissions can be very granular, meaning they can be applied to individual items or folders within site.

-Key Differences Between Microsoft 365 Groups and SharePoint Permissions
+Key differences between Microsoft 365 Groups and SharePoint Permissions

 Let us look at some of the key differences between Microsoft 365 groups and SharePoint permissions: